LucasPickering/slumber/docs/src/user_guide/cli/subcommands.md

 ## `slumber history`

 View and modify your Slumber request history.
 Slumber stores every command sent **from the TUI** in a local SQLite database (requests are **not** stored remotely).
-You can find the database file with `slumber show paths db`.
+You can find the database file with `slumber db --path`.

 You can use the `slumber history` subcommand to browse and delete request history.